Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Windows-TVM).md

 OsDiskSize=100

 ```
- 3. Check your vm connection using your private key
+ 3. Check your vm connection using your private key and verify it's secure boot enabled
 ```
 # use your private key file path generated in above step to connect to VM.
 ssh -i <private key path> -v [adminusername]@20.94.81.45